AvigailRoyzenberg/malloc/README.md

-# malloc
+# Memory Allocator
-my implementation of malloc() and free()
+mM implementation of malloc() and free()

-My memory allocator uses a linked list structure to keep track of free or occupied memory block.
+My memory allocator uses a linked list structure to keep track of free or occupied memory blocks.

 It has a few basic functions:
 - `mem_init()`